stories of human tragedy and resilience in California’s agricultural heartland.

 Pandemic in the Heartland is intended to elevate the deepen the courage of marginalized groups in the Central Valley.

 “Pandemic in the Heartland,” is a photography and video project that seeks to reveal important truths about the systemic, pre-existing inequities that have fueled the disproportionate spread of COVID-19 in the Central Valley.
 The region produces one-fourth of the countries food.
 Using photographs and short-form videos, we will document efforts by residents, local organizations, and community leaders to contain the virus, while coping with the economic devastation in communities that were struggling long before the pandemic.
 The project will also highlight solutions that are making a transformative impact in the lives of rural California families.

-This project was made possible by a grant awarded by The Emerson Collective
+This project was made possible by a fellowship awarded by The Emerson Collective

 ABOUT THE CREATORS

 Photographer + Filmmaker

 Adam Perez is a first-generation Mexican-American filmmaker and photographer who is currently working on a long-term project about how the pandemic has impacted marginalized communities in the Central Valley.

 Adam is from the Central Valley and has been producing stories about his community since he was 15.

 Adam is searching for stories about how the pandemic has impacted you, your family, or your community.
 If you’d like to participate or know someone who has an important story to tell, please submit your story on the homepage form and or call, text (559) 461-5829 , or email Adamperez@pandemicintheheartland.com